-    Perhaps one of the reasons Zornes was able to face the struggles of macular degeneration, and then to write about them so honestly, is because he was, deep down, an adventurer who relished the opportunity to confront difficulty.
+Perhaps one of the reasons Zornes was able to face the struggles of macular degeneration, and then to write about them so honestly, is because he was, deep down, an adventurer.
+A person who relished the opportunity to confront difficulty.

 Zornes was born in 1908 in Camargo, Oklahoma, a prairie town.
-It was part of a Cheyenne and Arapaho reservation until non-Native Americans were permitted to settle there starting in 1892, during what is known as the Oklahoma Land Rush.
+Until non-Native Americans were permitted to settle there starting in 1892, it was part of a Cheyenne and Arapaho reservation.
 He was born so far out in the country that his birth was never recorded.
 His mother, who had been a schoolteacher, taught him to draw to keep him out of trouble, as he told an interviewer at his alma mater, Pomona College, a few months before he died.
-(In 2008, at the age of 100).
+(In 2008, at the age of 100.)

 Yet his promise must have seemed clear.
 In a drawing he made at age ten, of a little girl thought to be his sister, Zornes deftly mimics the drawing conventions of his day.
 Though the girl in the picture closely resembles the Morton Salt Girl, which he must have seen on his family’s table salt, it also shows a striking sureness of line, gesture, and composition for a child.

 Zornes’s father, a rancher and wheat farmer, found it hard to make a living in Oklahoma.
 As a result, the family moved to Boise, Idaho when Zornes was seven.
 When he was a senior in high school, they moved again, to San Fernando, California.
-In his late-life writings, he talked about how, though he was known at school as “the kid who could draw,” it never occurred to him to become an artist.
+Though he was “the kid who could draw,” it never occurred to him to become an artist.
 He received no formal art training during his school years.

 “Obsessed by the lure of faraway places, the further away and more remote the better,” as he wrote, he aspired, instead, to become an explorer.
-He was particularly drawn to the idea of Arctic exploration, the fortitude it would require.
+In particular, the idea of Arctic exploration intrigued him, the fortitude it would require.
 In a section of his journal called, “Becoming an Artist,” he reminisced about this:

 This was shortly before flights to the South Pole by Commander Byrd and the others had more or less destroyed the aura of reaching these places by sheer physical effort and indomitable will.
 My concept of arctic exploration was summed up in the vision of mushing through snow and over icy wastes with a dog team.
 My youthful passions were stirred by thoughts of icy wastes and dark star studded skies and the fierce discipline of bare existence.